 Auto Parts Class Actions

-- Short Form Notice of Certification Hearing for Settlement Purposes and Settlement Approval Hearing in Canadian Auto Parts Price-Fixing Class Actions
+- Long Form Notice of Certification Hearing for Settlement Purposes and Settlement Approval Hearing in Canadian Auto Parts Price-Fixing Class Actions (French)

 Several proposed class action lawsuits have been started against automotive part manufacturers who are alleged to have conspired to raise the price of various automotive parts.
 This conduct has reduced competition in the automotive parts industry, and the prices of the affected automotive parts have been artificially increased.